kevinmgates/WhatTheHack/031-DevOpsWithGitHub/Student/challenge05.md

 4. Make sure the first step in your second job includes `- uses: actions/checkout@v2`

-5. To authenticate to the registry, add a step named `Docker login` with the following as the `run` command: `docker $registryName -u ACR_USERNAME -p ACR_PASSWORD` - replacing ACR_USERNAME and ACR_PASSWORD with the secrets.
+5. To authenticate to the registry, add a step named `Docker login` with the following as the `run` command: `docker login $registryName -u ACR_USERNAME -p ACR_PASSWORD` - replacing ACR_USERNAME and ACR_PASSWORD with the secrets.

 6. To build your image, add a step named `Docker build` with the following as the `run` command: `docker build -t $registryName/$repositoryName:$tag --build-arg build_version=$tag $dockerFolderPath`